Donaldttt/fuzzyy/README.md

 " FuzzyBuffers will exclude the buffers in this list.
-Buffers not included in " Vim's buffer list are excluded by default, so this is only necessary for " buffers included in Vim's buffer list, but you want hidden by FuzzyBuffers " default to [] let g:fuzzyy_buffers_exclude = []
+Buffers not included in " Vim's buffer list are excluded by default, so this is only necessary for " buffers included in Vim's buffer list, but you want hidden by FuzzyBuffers " Default to [] let g:fuzzyy_buffers_exclude = []

-" FuzzyBuffer keymap for commands speicific to FuzzyBuffers " default to is the following let g:fuzzyy_buffers_keymap = {
+" FuzzyBuffer keymap for commands speicific to FuzzyBuffers " The following are the defaults let g:fuzzyy_buffers_keymap = {
 \    'delete_buffer': "",
 \    'close_buffer': "\<c-l>",
 \ }

-" window layout customization
-" you can override it by setting g:fuzzyy_window_layout " e.g. You can disable preview window for FuzzyFiles commands by doing this:
+" Window layout configuration, customize by setting g:fuzzyy_window_layout " The general defaults for window layout options are:
-" let g:fuzzyy_window_layout = { 'files': { 'preview': 0 } }
-" or you change the width of the preview window for FuzzyFiles by doing this:
-" let g:fuzzyy_window_layout = { 'files': { 'preview_ratio': 0.6 } }
-" Allowed options and their defaults are:
 "     'preview': 1,         " 1 means enable preview window, 0 means disable
 "     'preview_ratio': 0.5, " 0.5 means preview window will take 50% of the layout
 "     'width': 0.8,         " 0.8 means total width of the layout will take 80% of the screen